kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "NameCheap SSL - Enter CSR" src = "img/namecheap_ssl_enter_csr.png">

-Confirm that the selected server is correct (should be/include Apache):
+Confirm that the selected server is correct (should be/include **Apache** if you're following the steps in this tutorial):

 <img alt = "NameCheap SSL - Confirm Server" src = "img/namecheap_ssl_confirm_server.png">